 During the course of the year the band had performed an incredible 184 concerts, including many months as special guests to the likes of Rainbow and Judas Priest in North America, as well as their first ever visit to Australia.
-Fact: The 1982 tour was just three concerts shy of the much more talked about World Slavery Tour in 1984-85!
+In fact, this tour was just three concerts shy of the much more talked about World Slavery Tour in 1984-85!

 The relentless schedule of the Beast On The Road campaign, coupled with the excesses of being a young band on tour, would bring major changes to Iron Maiden.
-Their next tour, for their 1983 album Piece Of Mind, would see them become more focused and serious, and even launch their first ever US headlining tour.
+Their next tour, for their 1983 album Piece Of Mind, would see them climbing ever higher up the ladder and even launch their first US headlining tour.

 Click here for a FROM THE VAULT moment from the 1983 World Piece Tour!

 It’s incredible that Maiden moved right from the mammoth 1982 world tour into writing and recording another one of their best ever albums.
 But drummer Clive Burr would no longer be in the band at that point.
 The end of the very successful Beast tour would signal his exit from Maiden.

 4 thoughts on “FROM THE VAULT: Live in London 1982”